-ACCT 101 ACCOUNTING PRINCIPLES I Emphasis is placed on the process of identifying, measuring, recording, and communicating the economic events of an organization.
+ACCT 101 ACCOUNTING PRINCIPLES I Emphasis is placed on the process of identifying, measuring, recording, and communicating the economic events of a business.
 Areas of coverage include ethics; the accounting cycle (manual and computerized); financial statements presentation & analysis; merchandising; internal controls; cash; receivables; and long-lived assets.
 3 credits.

 ACCT 102 ACCOUNTING PRINCIPLES II is a continuation of ACCT 101 (Accounting Principles I).
 Topics of corporate operations are covered including capital stock and dividend transactions, stockholders' equity, and bond financing.
 The statement of cash flows, financial statement analysis, and partnerships as a form of business are also studied.
-The final third of the course is devoted to the introduction to managerial accounting.
 Prerequisite: ACCT 101.
 3 credits.